otienojoseph/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 3-new_owner: Change file ownership to betty
 - 4-empty: Create an empty file hello
 - 5-execute: Add execution permissions to the owner of the file
+6-multiple_permissions: Add write to owner, write to group and read to world